mathilda0902/statistical_learning/model_dir.md

     3. print distribution
     4. plot

+# Bias and Variances
+- If you get low training error and high testing error, what do you think is happening and what can you do about it?
+- The variance of the training model is getting high.
+This is an indicator that the model that is being tested fits very well to the training data set, with possibly minimum bias.
+The low bias is reflected in the low training errors.
+If we would like to lower our testing error when applying our model to the testing set, we will have to sacrifice some variance of our model to achieve this.

+- What is the RSS for a model's predictions?
+- eg: The difference between each point and its prediction, the residual, is: [4.7, 0.1, -5.7, -7.8, 8.6], which we will then square to get [22.09, 0.01, 32.49, 60.84, 73.96], and sum, to arrive at an RSS of 189.89.

 # cv_regularization - Cross Validation
+- Why do we often prefer to use k-Fold Cross Validation instead of a simple train/test split?
+- In k-fold cross-validation, the original sample is randomly partitioned into k equal sized subsamples.
+Of the k subsamples, a single subsample is retained as the validation data for testing the model, and the remaining k − 1 subsamples are used as training data.
+The cross-validation process is then repeated k times (the folds), with each of the k subsamples used exactly once as the validation data.
+The k results from the folds can then be averaged to produce a single estimation.
+The advantage of this method over repeated random sub-sampling is that all observations are used for both training and validation, and each observation is used for validation exactly once.
+10-fold cross-validation is commonly used, but in general k remains an unfixed parameter.

 - **Training Set** - Used to train one, or more, models.
 - **Validation Set** - Used to tune hyperparameters of different models and choose the best performing model.